Oladeji19/SnakeMate/README.md

     3.The following conditions are follwed by the various chess pieces:

         a.A King can move forward or upward in direction, by one block. b.A Knight will move forward by three steps if the die rolled is 3,4 or 5.
-If the die rolled is 6, then it will move 6 steps, and if the die is rolled lower than 3 then it will not move. c.A Rook can move any number of steps forward in that particular row, and so it will move the number rolled by the die. d.A Pawn can only move one step forward, irrespective of the number rolled by the die.
+If the dice rolled is 6, then it will move 6 steps, and if the die is rolled lower than 3 then it will not move. c.A Rook can move any number of steps forward in that particular row, and so it will move the number rolled by the die. d.A Pawn can only move one step forward, irrespective of the number rolled by the die.